 The required PAPA tests for PreK-4, 4-8, Secondary, and K-12 certification areas include: PAPA Module 1 Reading, PAPA Module 2 Mathematics, and PAPA Module 3 Writing.

-For K-12 certification area BCIT or Latin, you must also demonstrate a passing score on the Fundamental Subjects: Content Knowledge exam by ETS.
+For K-12 certification area BCIT or Latin, you are encouraged to demonstrate a passing score on the Fundamental Subjects: Content Knowledge exam by ETS, but it is required at time of certification.

 Submitted applications will automatically go to Student and Academic Services.
 Please be sure to print a copy for your own records.